kris2026uk/LIS624/Wordpress.md

 then logout
 4. **\q**

-Now, we want to make changes to our configuration file, first we need to be in our new wordpress directory
+The last step is making changes to our configuration file, first we need to be in our new wordpress directory.
+This will add our created database, username and password to the file so that we can run it.

-cd wordpress/
-ls

-cd /var/www/html/wordpress
+Go to our wordpress directory:

+**cd wordpress/**

+**cd /var/www/html/wordpress**

-First we copy and save our file as a different name: sudo cp wp-config-sample.php wp-config.php
+1. First copy and save the file as a different name:

+**sudo cp wp-config-sample.php wp-config.php**

-sudo edit wp-config.php
+**sudo edit wp-config.php**

-Within this file we need to update the database, username and password.
+Within this file we need to update the values for **database, username and password** with what we created in the prior step.

-We also need to add the following to the bottom of the page:
+We also need to add the following code to the bottom of the page:

 define('FS_METHOD','direct');

+Then Save and Exit.

+Now bring up wordpress site by using the hhttp:IP ADDRESS/wordpress

+**Success!**

-Now I brought up my wordpress site by using my IP ADDRESS/wordpress When this webaddress comes up, you need to choose a language, a name, password and add your email to login.
+When this webaddress comes up, you need to choose a language, a name, password and add your email to login.
+Once you do that you now have your Wordpress site!